awsdocs/aws-net-developer-guide/doc_source/migration-v3.rst

       </aws>
     </configuration>

 In version 3 of the |sdk-net|, the :classname:`AWSSDK` assembly no longer exists.
-The common code has been put into the :classname:`AWSSDK.Core` assembly, so you will need to change the references to the :classname:`AWSSDK` assembly in your :file:`App.config` or :file:`Web.config` file to the :classname:`AWSSDK.Core` assembly.
+We put the common code into the :classname:`AWSSDK.Core` assembly.
+As a result, you will need to change the references to the :classname:`AWSSDK` assembly in your :file:`App.config` or :file:`Web.config` file to the :classname:`AWSSDK.Core` assembly, as follows.

 .. code-block:: none